 Advanced technological equipment.
-As of 31 December 2020, all of our clinker production lines are New Dry Process clinker production lines (NSP technology) equipped with residual heat recovery power generation equipment, which can effectively reduce electricity cost and pollution.
+As of 31 December 2021, all of our clinker production lines are New Dry Process clinker production lines (NSP technology) equipped with residual heat recovery power generation equipment, which can effectively reduce electricity cost and pollution.
 The clinker production line in Xingyang, Zhengzhou with a daily production capacity of over 12,000 tonnes completed and put into operation in 2009, which represented the world's leading clinker production line, and operated smoothly with remarkable benefits since its commencement of production.
+In recent years, the Group has carried out intelligent upgrading and transformation of various production and operation aspects including equipment.
+A number of production and management aspects have become "unattended".
+Many of its subsidiaries have been upgraded to intelligent factories, and have started the upgrading and construction of intelligent mines in Xingyang, Zhengzhou.